oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 values in a ``dsn`` parameter override values passed as individual parameters, which themselves override values set in the ``params`` object.

-To parse a connection string and store components as attributes:
+To parse a connection string and store its components as attributes of a ConnectParams instance, use :meth:`ConnectParams.parse_connect_string()`.
+For
+example:

 .. code-block:: python

     dsn = "host.example.com:1522/orclpdb?transport_connect_timeout=15&pyo.stmtcachesize=30"
     cp = oracledb.ConnectParams()
     cp.parse_connect_string(dsn)

+    connection = oracledb.connect(user="hr", password=userpwd, params=cp)

 Most parameter values of :func:`oracledb.ConnectParams()` are gettable as attributes.
 For example, to get the stored host name: